peaBerberian/peaberberian.github.io/apps/README.md

   with this application's `id`.

-- `"defaultHeight"` (`number`, optional): Optional wanted optimal defaut height in pixels for the whole application window (including the window decorations for now - this may be changed as it doesn't make much sense!).
+- `"defaultHeight"` (`number`, optional): Optional wanted optimal defaut height in pixels for the application content (the window minus window decorations like potential borders and the header).

-- `"defaultWidth"` (`number`, optional): Optional wanted optimal defaut width in pixels for the whole application window (including the window decorations for now - this may be changed as it doesn't make much sense!).
+- `"defaultWidth"` (`number`, optional): Optional wanted optimal defaut width in pixels for the application content (the window minus window decorations like potential borders and the header).

 - `"onlyOne"` (`boolean`, optional): If set to `true`, only one instance of the application will be opened at most in the desktop.
 New opening attempts will